-I, as a blog writer, have bookmarked many blogs, websites and forums to refer Linux and Unix related notes.
-Sometimes, I had a lot of open tabs in my browser, so my system goes unresponsive for several minutes.
-I couldn’t move the mouse cursor, or kill a process or close any opened tabs.
+When I open a lot of tabs in my browser, my system goes unresponsive for several minutes.
+I couldn't move the mouse cursor, or kill a process or close any opened tabs.
 At that times, I had no choice but to forcibly reset the system.
-Of course, I use OneTab and The Great Suspender extensions, but they didn’t help much either.
+Of course, I use OneTab and The Great Suspender extensions, but they didn't help much either.
 I often ran out of memory.
-This is where Early OOM comes in help.
-For those wondering, it will kill the largest process in an unresponsive system when it has absolutely no other choices.
+While looking for a solution to fix this, I came across Early OOM.
+For those wondering, Early OOM will kill the largest process in an unresponsive system when it has absolutely no other choices.
 Early OOM checks the amount of available memory and free swap 10 times a second.
 If both are below 10%, it will kill the largest process.

 Why Early OOM?
 Why not built-in OOM killer?

 Before going into further, let me you give a short explanation of OOM killer, also known as Out Of Memory killer.
 OOM killer is a process that the Kernel uses when the system is critically low on memory.
 The main task of OOM killer is to continue killing processes until enough memory is freed for the smooth functioning of the rest of the process that the Kernel is attempting to run.
 OOM killer will choose the best processes that are least important to the system and free up maximum memory and kill them.
 We can view the oom_score of each process in /proc directory under pid section.

 The higher the value of oom_score of any process, the higher is its likelihood of getting killed by the OOM Killer when the system is running out of memory.